 You might have also given your pet a doggie pedicure and during nail trimming cut its nails just a tad short because the nail quick wasn’t visible.

-Regardless of the reason, a bleeding dog nail isn’t usually serious, and you can treat it with some home remedies, lots of pets, and a few treats.
+Regardless of the reason, a bleeding dog nail isn’t usually serious, and you can treat it with some home remedies, lots of encouragement, and a few treats.

 Things that Cause a Dog Nail to Bleed